 Disability and Healthcare Insurance Fraud Program

 Health insurance fraud is a significant problem for health insurance policyholders because it drains resources out of the system causing otherwise unnecessary premium increases.
-California Insurance Code Section 1872.85(a) provides funding for the Disability and Healthcare Fraud Program through annual special purpose assessment to be determined by the Commissioner: not to exceed 20 cents ($0.20) for each insured person in California who is covered by an individual or group insurance policy it issues.
-This funding supports criminal investigations statewide by the Fraud Division and prosecution by district attorneys of suspected fraud involving disability and healthcare.
+California Insurance Code section 1872.85(a) provides funding for the Disability and Healthcare Fraud Program through an annual special purpose assessment to be determined by the Commissioner: not to exceed 20 cents ($0.20) for each insured person in California who is covered by an individual or group insurance policy it issues.
+This funding supports criminal investigations statewide by the Fraud Division and prosecution by district attorneys for suspected fraud involving disability and healthcare.

 This program area includes suspected fraudulent claims involving: claimant disability other than workers' compensation, dental claims, billing fraud schemes, immunization fraud, unlawful solicitation, durable medical equipment, and posing as another to obtain benefits.